LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 }
 ```

-As you can see, we're creating a property, then post a JSON request with a fake file via `UploadedFile::fake()->image()` and then assert the results to be returned correctly.
+As you can see, we're creating a property, then posting a JSON request with a fake file via `UploadedFile::fake()->image()`, and then asserting the results to be returned correctly.

 From my testing, I've noticed that Media Library builds the thumbnails as `.jpg` files, even if the original is `.png`, so we assert exactly that.